Bindoy: Geography

+Bindoy encompasses 173.7 square kilometers (67.07 square miles) of area.
+It is bounded with the municipalities of Ayungon in the north, Mabinay to the west, and Manjuyod to the south.
+It also shares a coastline with Tañon Strait.
+Bindoy is 70 km from Dumaguete.

 Bindoy's Bulod flatstones are weighty export items, their quarrying makes for an interesting sight.
 Bindoy's mangroves salute nature conservationists, as do dainty Mantahaw Falls and limpid Mantahaw Lake.